 In line with the Bank's Corporate Governance Policy, the Bank adopts formal procedure in order that the Board could undertake a formal evaluation of its own performance and that of its committees and individual Directors.
 The Board will distribute Evaluation Forms to all its members to evaluate their performance in the board and its committees and to evaluate the board itself.
-The Forms will be sent to the Chairman who will direct the Remuneration and Board Affairs Committee to write a report.
-The results of the Report is presented to the shareholders in the Annual general Meeting.
+The results of the Report are presented to the shareholders in the Annual general Meeting.